DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

    file).

-3. Assuming the test run succeeds, you should see some output that tells you where the backups and screenshot HTML files have been stored.
-You can copy the .gz files in these directories into the "backups" directory under this directory, in the subdirectory for the appropriate language, and commit them to Git.
+3. Assuming the test run succeeds, you should see some output that tells you where the backups and screenshot files have been stored.
+You can copy the .gz files in the backup directories into the "backups" directory under this directory, in the subdirectory for the appropriate language, and commit them to Git.
+Images go into the ../source/LL/images directory, where LL is the language code.

-4. To make images from the screenshot files, open Firefox, and set the browser width to 1200 pixels, and height to 800 pixels.
-Make sure the zoom level is set to normal.

-   Then run the mkshots.sh file in this directory.
-It takes 4 arguments:

-   - The directory where the HTML files are.
-   - The base URL for that directory within the Drupal site.
-   - The output directory where you'd like the screen shots to be saved, as either absolute path or relative to where you plan to run the scripts.
-   - The window ID for your Firefox window.
-You can find this by running the xwininfo command and clicking in the Firefox window.
-It should be something like 0x3200078.
-Or you can use the window name (if you can figure out what that would be).

-   You may need to edit the timeout (3 seconds) or the Y offset (125) in the script if it doesn't run correctly.

 BACKUP AND RESTORE